lukegjpotter/CyclingRouteUtils/README.md

       -p 8080:8080 \
       -d --rm cycling-route-utils:latest

-Then you can run the `curl` command above.
+Then you can run the `curl` command, or Postman with Localhost Environment, or the Swagger-UI on Localhost, from the "How to Use" instructions above.